Teenage Mutant Ninja Turtles (2014 film): Visual effects

-The visual effects of Teenage Mutant Ninja Turtles were handled by Industrial Light & Magic, who had previously worked with Michael Bay and Nickelodeon before, doing the special effects for The Island, the Transformers film series, Lemony Snicket's A Series of Unfortunate Events, The Spiderwick Chronicles, The Last Airbender, and also the animation for the 2011 film Rango.
-To make sure the digital turtles had more nuanced facial expressions, the technicians employed a new motion capture system that captured the actors' faces with two high-definition cameras, which captured roughly 1 terabyte of data per day.
+The visual effects of Teenage Mutant Ninja Turtles were handled by Industrial Light & Magic (ILM), who had previously worked with Michael Bay and Nickelodeon, doing the visual effects for The Island, the Transformers film series, Lemony Snicket's A Series of Unfortunate Events, The Spiderwick Chronicles, and the animation for the 2011 film Rango.
+To ensure the digital turtles had more nuanced facial expressions, the technicians employed a new motion capture system that captured the actors' faces with two high-definition cameras, capturing roughly 1 terabyte of data per day.
 Along with a more realistic design, the effects artists wanted the Ninja Turtles to be "charming, intimidating and individually recognizable".
 Thus, each had a distinctive body figure resembling their personalities and physicality.
 According to effects supervisor Pablo Helman, "Donatello is more like a basketball player, Raph is more like a football player and Mikey is a very short Messi and plays soccer".

 Music

 The film's score was composed by Brian Tyler.
 The soundtrack was released by Atlantic Records on August 5, 2014.
-Prior to that on July 21, a single titled "Shell Shocked" by Juicy J, Wiz Khalifa, and Ty Dolla $ign featuring Kill the Noise and Tyler (credited as Madsonik) was released, as a part of the movie's soundtrack.
+Prior to that, a single to promote the film and separate from the album titled "Shell Shocked" by Juicy J, Wiz Khalifa, and Ty Dolla $ign, and featuring Kill the Noise and Tyler (credited as Madsonik) was released on July 22, 2014.